How to Communicate Frustration to Your Business Partner Without an Argument

 The earlier you can set healthy boundaries with your business partner, the better.
 Ideally, you should establish and reinforce these boundaries from the onset of your partnership.
 However, that is only sometimes the case.
 You often don’t know that you’ve failed to set healthy boundaries until you experience the consequences of their absence.

-Healthy boundaries will help create a concrete work path for you and your partner.
+Healthy boundaries will help create a concrete work path for you and your business partner.
 This structure can help you avoid many common issues business partnerships develop.
 It can even help you and your partner avoid burnout.

 Setting boundaries can feel harsh, but you will feel happier in your organization in the long run.
 It will also increase your business partner’s respect for you because setting boundaries shows that you respect yourself.